 Online colleges were introduced as a way to provide an education to students who are unable to attend a traditional college for various reasons.
 These programs are a boon for students who have physical, schedule, or geographical restrictions and those who have other commitments that make it impossible for them to attend full-time college programs.

 With online programs, students can study from just about anywhere as long as they have a computer and a reliable internet connection.

 The flexibility offered by online programs is unparalleled and almost impossible to obtain through any conventional college.
-Course materials are accessible 24/7 so you can download whatever you require and study at any time of the night or day enabling you to complete the coursework without compromising on your other commitments.
+Course materials are accessible 24/7.
+You can download whatever you require and study at any time of the night or day enabling you to complete the coursework without compromising on your other commitments.

 In most cases, you will be able to take as long as you want to complete the program or you can choose to complete the program in a shorter time so you can get into the workforce that much faster.

 Potentially Lower Costs

 Online college fees are not necessarily lower than their conventional counterparts.
 A lot depends on which online program you attend.
 The tuition fees that some of more established online colleges charge is equal to or even higher than some colleges.
 However, where you do save a lot is on other incidentals.

 Cons of Enrolling in an Online College

 Not All Programs Can Be Taught Online

 While there are several subjects that lend themselves well to distance learning, those that have a hands-on component cannot be learnt in a virtual environment.
 Some examples include medicine, physiotherapy, and other healthcare and sports related subjects.
 Not only is it more challenging to learn these subjects online but in many cases, it can lower your employability too.
 Very few hospitals if any would readily hire a medical practitioner who has completed an online program.